 Healthcare and Elderly Care

 Humanoid robots hold promise in the healthcare industry.
-Robots equipped with human-like dexterity can assist in surgeries, rehabilitation, and elder care, performing tasks like lifting patients or providing companionship.
+Robots equipped with human-like dexterity can assist in surgeries, rehabilitation, and elderly care, performing tasks such as lifting patients or providing companionship.

 A humanoid robot prototype designed for healthcare settings demonstrated its ability to fetch objects, guide patients, and monitor vital signs.
-While still in development, these applications could address workforce shortages in the healthcare sector.
+Although still in development, these applications have the potential to address workforce shortages in the healthcare sector.

 Challenges in Humanoid Robotics